CariZa/tekton-examples/README.md

 You can manually use the dashboard to trigger the PipelineRuns by going to the "pipelineruns" tab and clicking "Create PipelineRun".

-Or we can generate the pipeline run dynamically using a name + timestamp approach:
+Or we can generate the PipelineRun yaml file using a name + timestamp approach.

     cat <<EOF >./pipeline-run-$(date +%s).yaml
     apiVersion: tekton.dev/v1alpha1